Vindicta-Team/External-Faction-Example/README.md

 		version = 1;
 	};
 ```
 Here you must rename `MilitaryFactionExample` to a unique class name - most likely matching your faction name, again without any spaces.
 Each new class in `VinExternalFactions` class has an entry for one faction definition file (in this example `initMilitary.sqf`).
-If you are going to add more than one faction to this PBO file, add more classes, but replace  `loadoutsInitFile = PATH_TO_FILE(initLoadouts.sqf);` to `loadoutsInitFile = ""`;
+If you are going to add more than one faction to this PBO file, add more classes, but replace  `loadoutsInitFile = PATH_TO_FILE(initLoadouts.sqf);` to `loadoutsInitFile = "";` because `initLoadouts.sqf` must be referenced only once, it will have initialization code for all the loadouts in this pbo file.

+### Edit faction files

+In this example only `initMilitary.sqf` is provided.
+Faction files added through addon follow same rules as faction files added through mission.
+You can add more faction files, but you will need to add a new class for each new faction through `config.cpp` as described above.

+### Add loadouts

+Loadouts can be added to `addon\loadouts` folder.
+File name of the loadout file (without .sqf extension) will match to loadout name used in the mission.

+## Build arma addon

+Run `buildArmaMod.ps1` (right click -> Run with Powershell).

+The generated addon will be in `_build` folder.
+You can load it as a local Arma mod or upload it to Steam Workshop through `Arma Tools -> Publisher`.